parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 Implementations must rely and sprawling external dependencies, and those in turn depend on an evolving standard.
 Changes to the Unicode "database" of code points and mappings can and do happen, which can lead to loss of a wallet.

 For this reason we have implemented Libbitcoin mnemonics without a hard dependency on Unicode.
-The Electrum v1, Electrum, BIP39 classes do not require Unicode unless a non-ASCII passphrase is provided.
+The Electrum v1, Electrum, and BIP39 classes do not require Unicode unless a non-ASCII passphrase is provided.
 If the library is compiled with WITH_ICU undefined all features remain available with the exception that seeding will fail if a non-ascii passphrase is provided.

 For the same reason Libbitcoin does not support Electrum token-based seeding.
 All words must correspond to a dictionary.
 When WITH_ICU is defined, words are Unicode normalized before comparison, to improve the chance of matching.
 Ideally an implementation provides a word-selection list, making this unnecessary.
 If WITH_ICU is undefined then word and passphrase normalization are ascii-limited.